-The ensemble Pastiche, dedicated to the performance of 20th century music, features a somewhat unusual combination of instruments: trumpet (David Scott), clarinet (Jan Scott), piano (Fred Sahlmann), and percussion (Dave Walton).
+The ensemble PASTICHE, dedicated to the performance of 20th century music, features a somewhat unusual combination of instruments: clarinet, trumpet, piano, and percussion.

 Don Freund's Rough and Tumble (1996) was composed specifically for Pastiche.
 It is in three sections, the outer sections showing a bit of jazz influence and the middle section a bit dissonant at times.
 The group played nicely as an ensemble and with a good deal of finesse.

 In Walter Hartley's Two Dances the balance between the instruments was very good.
 Trumpeter David Scott was very strong in passages that call for him to support the melody line in the clarinet.
 He has a particular ability to play with delicacy.

 In Bertold Hummel's Trio op.
 92a (mvt 2) for trumpet, piano, and percussion, Scott played with energy and refinement and displaying excellent command of the instrument.
 The piece itself made good use of this combination of instruments and changed moods very effectively.

 Three movements selected from Nico Schuyt's Quatuor de Ballet (1962) were Intrada, Incontro (featuring clarinet), and Sonata Trionfale.
 Frequent octaves between the clarinet and trumpet were negotiated with excellent intonation, balance, and style.

 Keith Gate's Toccata from the 1997 Sonata opened with energetic, changing meters.
 The movement made excellent use of percussion instruments.

 Paul Bowle's Music for a Farce consists of eight short movements including a tarantella, quickstep, waltz, and march.